amnesiiac/amnesiiac.github.io/_posts/2023-09-16-post-snooker-base-gesture.md

 ---

 ### # personal preference of snooker cue
-1 a cue which is lighter than normal one fit me better: too much weight cue make it diffcult to pull forth and abck.
+1 a cue which is lighter than normal one fit me better: too much weight cue make it diffcult to pull forth and back.
 2 a cue which is shorter than normal one fit me better: I like to grip relative closer to the center of gravity, and the back pull distance is short to make it stable.

 <hr>